Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 15 Maret 2025 21.24.11 UTC
+- WIB: Sabtu, 15 Maret 2025 22.23.21 UTC
-- WITA: Sabtu, 15 Maret 2025 22.24.11 UTC
+- WITA: Sabtu, 15 Maret 2025 23.23.21 UTC
-- WIT: Sabtu, 15 Maret 2025 23.24.11 UTC
+- WIT: Minggu, 16 Maret 2025 00.23.21 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational